 This analysis of the costs of managing West Yorkshire Pension Fund during the accounting period has been prepared in accordance with CIPFA guidance.
-The Oversight and Governance expenses above includes a statutory audit fee of £47.4k (2022/23 £37.4k) which is included in Oversight and Governance.
-There were no fees chargeable to the fund for work undertaken at the request of employer auditors in 2023/24.
-Fees payable for this work in 2022/23 was £28k and this was recharged to the relevant employers.
+The oversight and governance expenses above includes a statutory audit fee of £43.3k (2022/23 £37.4k) is included on oversight and governance.
+There were no fees chargeable to the fund for work undertaken at the request of employer auditors (2022/23 £28k).
+No other fees have been paid to the external auditor.

-The costs associated with the running of Northern LGPS that relate specifically to WYPF are included within the administration costs above.
-The total actual costs for the 2023/24 reporting period was £13.5k (2022/23 £100.8k).
-The estimated provision for 2023/24 was £15k and the brought forward estimated provision from 2022/23 was £19.2k.
+The costs associated with the setting up and running Northern LGPS that relate specifically to WYPF are included within the administration costs above.
+The total actual cost for the 2023/24 reporting period was £28.5k.
+The brought forward estimated provision from 2022/23 was £19.2k.

-^{} We have quoted the discount rate for secure scheduled bodies.
-However, our calculations allow for some employers' liabilities being calculated using a funding target with a lower discount rate.
+^{} We have quoted the discount rate for secure scheduled bodies, however our calculations allow for some employers' liabilities being calculated using a funding target with a lower discount rate.
 The average Fund discount rate is around 0.12% p.a. lower than quoted.